workadaptive/content/_articles/not-a-real-developer.md

 All while feeling like I wasn't doing it "right."

-November 2025 is when I realized: I've been doing it exactly right.
+November 2025's when I realized: I've been doing it exactly right.
 Just early.

 Scrappy hacking isn't a workaround for not being a real developer.